hejh8/CycleRDM/README.md

 #### Pretrained Models
-You can downlaod our pre-training models from [[Google Drive]](), Pre-trained models for all tasks will be published in the future.
+You can downlaod our pre-training models from [[Google Drive]](https://drive.google.com/drive/folders/1TbYBrxsTqPd8x6dqVLVoSU8JfL_3VtUu?usp=drive_link), Pre-trained models for all tasks will be published in the future.

 ### Evaluation
 Before performing the following steps, please download our pretrained model first.
 To evalute our method on image restoration, please modify the benchmark path and model path.